wtdsn/utils-h/README-EN.md

 # utils-h
-utils-h 是一个前端工具包，
-包括  qs , debounce ,throttle , LazyLoad , getTime , 等函数或类等 API
+utils-h is a package for front-end inluced qs , debounce ,throttle , LazyLoad ...

 ## download